-The gentleman’s handshake is a commonly used phrase in agreement making, finalizing a deal, and basically is an informal agreement between one gentleman to another, to create a formalized deal.
+The gentleman’s handshake is a commonly used phrase in agreement making, finalizing a deal, and basically is an informal agreement between one gentleman to another to create a formalized deal.
 But, are the terms of these “non-written” contracts binding?
 What is the origination of the term?
-We knew the handshake had been around a long time and wanted to breakdown gentleman’s handshake, its origination, and how it is commonly used (both today, and throughout its history).
+We knew the handshake had been around a long time and wanted to break down a gentleman’s handshake, its origination, and how it is commonly used (both today and throughout its history).

 Origination of the Handshake